plai-group/manifesto/README.md

 ## Meeting Scheduling And Management

-There is a group calendar [calendar](https://calendar.google.com/calendar/ical/k4jgdu3ee4o7mi9ef8dbkrdnj0%40group.calendar.google.com/private-818c0ce15bc18c1bcac1f3cb4d98f93b/basic.ics) which _you_ are responsible for watching, adding and removing meetings from, etc.
+There is a group [calendar](https://calendar.google.com/calendar/ical/k4jgdu3ee4o7mi9ef8dbkrdnj0%40group.calendar.google.com/private-818c0ce15bc18c1bcac1f3cb4d98f93b/basic.ics) which _you_ are responsible for watching, adding and removing meetings from, etc.

 There will be a weekly group meeting which will consist of paper-reading, guest lectures, practice talks, brainstorming, etc.  You are _required_ to participate in the weekly group meeting.